aravindItachi/YFPortfolio/README.md

 - All the fetures along with extra modules are implemented.
 - ES6 is used.
 - classes have been used.
-- Tested on chrome, Safari and Mozilla
+- Tested on chrome, Safari and Mozilla.
+- Error Handling
+- Edge Cases
+- OOPS concepts
+- Promises

 ### Limitation
 - Only for USD